phellipeandrade/discord-bot-daily/README.md

 HOLIDAY_COUNTRIES=BR
 USERS_FILE=./src/users.json
 DATE_FORMAT=YYYY-MM-DD
+ADMIN_IDS=1234567890,0987654321
 ```

+`ADMIN_IDS` should list the Discord user IDs that start with admin rights.
+You can also
+edit `serverConfig.json` to manage the list.

 Set `BOT_LANGUAGE` to `en` or `pt-br` to change the bot responses.
 `DAILY_TIME` uses 24h format `HH:MM` and `DAILY_DAYS` follows cron day-of-week